DennisSchulmeister/ls-ui-component-benchmark/tonic/README.md

   from outside the element.

 * How to handle global state that needs to update many components deep in the DOM tree?
-  Extract it into globally accessible `Observable` objects (e.g. accessible via the global `ApplicationFrame` instance to make it publicly available and avoid too many imports).
+  Thats what "stores" are for in other frameworks.
+But we can achieve the same with our own `Observable` class, which basically is a store on steroids.

+  Collect the global states in `stores/*.ts` files and export `Observable` objects there.
-  Then observe the values to trigger rerendering or manual DOM updates as deep in the DOM as possible.
+  Then observe these values as deep in the DOM as possible to update the UI or simply rerender components.
+By doing this near the leaf-nodes in the DOM this is cheap.

-  Why as deep in the DOM as possible?
-To minimize costly DOM access.
-Rerendering a small component that simply wraps a value is usually cheaper (e.g the `<book-title` which essentially is just a `<span>`) then rerendering a larger composite component (like the `<application-header>` or even the whole `<application-frame>`).
+  Rerendering destroy and recreates the DOM nodes, but since we are not dealing with large composite elements here, this is okay.

   To support this pattern, a intermediate class called `TonicComponent` has been developed, that extends the basic `Tonic` class but adds book-keeping for the observables.